Presentation

 Write a variety of text types to convey information, ideas and opinions in genuine contexts

-Updated December 2016.
-The section on feedback and feed forward has been updated.
+Updated March 2025.
+The sections on feedback and feed forward and the use of resources have been updated.

 Feedback and feed forward on drafts